Best bridal facial for wedding glow, an interview with Victoria of Nurture Ritual

-How soon before the wedding should the brides come in for a facial?
-What about waxing?
+How soon before the wedding should the bridal facial be done?

-I would suggest doing a facial a week before the wedding, not closer.
+I would suggest doing a bridal facial a week before the wedding, not closer.
 Just in case anything needs to make its' way up to the surface.
 You want to give it enough time to heal.
-Unless you know for sure that facials don't make you break out ever.
-In that case 3 days before the wedding is probably safe.
+Unless you know for sure that bridal facials don't make you break out ever.
+In that case, 3 days before the wedding is probably safe.

 What is the most unusual request you ever handled?